Tinda: Similarly-named plants

 Tinda can be confused with tendli or kundru due to similar-sounding names from different languages and regions.
 In Punjabi, Hindi, and most other North Indian languages, the word tinda means "Indian baby pumpkin".

 Production

 Global production of the tinda fruit was estimated to be about 1.3 million tonnes in 2013.
-India is the largest producer of tinda, followed by Pakistan and Bangladesh.
-Other major producing countries include China, Nepal, and Sri Lanka.
+India is the largest producer of tinda with the States of Punjab and Haryana being the predominant producers.
+A hearty variant called Hisar Tinda produced in Hisar, Haryana being more resistant to mildew and cucurbit blights.
+Other major producers of Tinda include Pakistan, Bangladesh, China, Nepal, and Sri Lanka.